ankur27aggarwal/dummy/README.md

 ![alt text](https://github.com/ankur27aggarwal/dummy/blob/master/Screenshot%202020-04-10%20at%205.58.10%20PM.png)
 <p align="center">
-Clustering with k= 5,Plot of points w.r.t to keywords and identifiers.
+Clustering with k= 5, Plot of points w.r.t to keywords and identifiers.
 </p>

 <p align="justify">
-Drawbacks of choosing number of cluster k=5 :- Our dataset contains around 46k non duplicated programs so ideally it should have around 46k clusters, therefore K=5  won’t be a good choice for clone detection.To deal with problem of dimensionality we also tried PCA(Principal Component Analysis) dimensionality reduction technique.Results with clustering on dimensionally reduced data were same, Elbow was at k=5.Thus we used advanced approaching for finding similarity between source codes
+Drawbacks of choosing number of cluster k=5 :- Our dataset contains around 46k non duplicated programs so ideally it should have around 46k clusters, therefore K=5  won’t be a good choice for clone detection.
+To deal with problem of dimensionality we also tried PCA(Principal Component Analysis) dimensionality reduction technique.
+Results with clustering on dimensionally reduced data were same, Elbow was at k=5.
+Thus we used advanced approaching for finding similarity between source codes
 </p>

 * Compared the performance of both the approaches on the basis of execution time.